tyknkd/flashcard-app/README.md

  Mondays, 17:30 MDT, Zoom

 ### Vision Statement: ###
- Create a dynamic flashcard study app which implements a spaced-repetition algorithm to review user-input content
+ Create a web-based dynamic flashcard study app which implements a spaced-repetition algorithm to review user-input content

 ### Motivation: ###
  Traditional blocked learning (i.e., "cramming") is inefficient compared to spaced interleaved learning (Dunlosky et al., 2013; Kornell & Bjork, 2008; Mondria & Mondria-De Vries, 1994), but few flashcard apps incorporate spaced-repetition.
 Therefore, we want to create an easy-to-use app to enable users to study the content they want to study efficiently using spaced-repetition.